 RSA Authentication Manager is a multi-factor authentication solution that verifies authentication requests and centrally administers authentication policies for enterprise networks.
-Use Authentication Manager to manage security tokens, users, multiple applications, agents, and resources across physical sites, and to help secure access to network and web-accessible applications, such as SSL-VPNs and web portals.
+Use Authentication Manager to manage security tokens, users, multiple applications, agents, and resources across physical sites and in the Cloud, and to help secure access to network, Cloud, and web-accessible applications, such as SSL-VPNs and web portals.

 - Something the user knows (a password, passphrase, or PIN)